Greece › Naxos › Best Hotels

 - Iliada Villas – Agios Prokopios

-Beautiful 1, 2, and 4-bedroom apartments sleep four to ten people.
-Nice pool and a 10 minute walk to the beach.
+Beautiful one, two, and four-bedroom apartments sleep four to ten people, all with full kitchens and washing machines.
+Nice pool and a ten minute walk to the beach.

 - Sunday Studios – Agia Anna Beach

-1 and 2-bedroom apartments sleep 4.
+One and two-bedroom apartments sleep four.
 Close to beach, restaurants, and supermarket.

 - Blue Harmony Apartments – Plaka Beach

-Quiet and secluded 2-bedroom apartment (the “family apartment”) has 1 queen bed, 2 sofa beds, and sleeps 5.
+Quiet and secluded two-bedroom apartment (the “family apartment”) has one queen bed, two sofa beds, and sleeps five.
 Short distance to bust stop (for Naxos Town) and peaceful and beautiful Plaka beach – but perhaps too isolated for some.

 Where should I stay on Naxos?

 Naxos Town is one of the most charming towns on the Greek islands and makes an excellent base for exploring the island.
 The bus service on Naxos is excellent so you don’t need to rent a car if you don’t want to.
 Naxos Town is the hub of the island’s bus network so staying here allows you to get anywhere on the island without changing buses.
-Naxos Town is also where the ferries dock.
-Many hotels are walking distance from the port though taxis are available if you have a lot of luggage.
+Naxos Town is also where the ferries arrive and depart.
+Many hotels are walking distance from the port, though taxis are available if you have a lot of luggage.

 When is the best time to visit Naxos?